KunalSin9h/git-commit/README.md

 ```

 ## Usage
-Go to your project directory and run `commit` command.
+Go to your project directory, stage your changes and run `commit` command.
+> Note: commit command will also prompt to stage your changes.
 ```bash
 $ cd my-project
 $ commit